jorgefl8/GitHubWebAPISvelte/README.md

 # GitHubWebAPISvelte
-- This app show your playlist on spotify with the number of tracks associated.
+- This app show your followers and following on GitHub.
 - The backend is developed in NodeJS and the frontend in Svelte.
 - Using authorization by OAUTH.